Skip to main content

 Payment and card data

-• No card storage — Layout does not store raw card numbers or full magnetic-stripe data.
-The customer app uses Square’s in-app payment flow; the app gets a nonce (one-time token) and sends that to the Layout backend.
-The backend forwards the nonce to Square to create the payment.
+• No card storage — Layout does not store raw card numbers or payment data.
+The customer app uses Square’s in-app payment flow to generate a one-time token (nonce), which is sent to the Layout backend and forwarded to Square to create the payment.
 Card data never touches Layout’s systems.

 • Square — All payment processing and settlement happen in Square.
-PCI scope for card data is Square’s; we don’t document Square’s PCI details here.
+PCI scope for card data is Square’s.

-So: payments are delegated to Square; we only pass nonces and order references.
+Payments are delegated to Square; Layout only passes payment references and order context.

-• Per-tenant tokens — Square OAuth tokens (and similar) are stored in a secure, tenant-scoped store and used only by backend services for that tenant.
+• Per-tenant Square OAuth tokens are stored securely and used only by backend services for that tenant.
+They are automatically refreshed before expiry — merchants never need to manually reconnect.

 Summary